oracle/coherence-operator/docs/user-guide.md

 ## Using Helm to Scale the Coherence Deployment

 The Coherence Operator leverages Kubernetes `Statefulsets` to ensure that the scale up and scale down operations allow the underlying Coherence cluster nodes sufficient time to rebalance the cluster data.

+You can refer to [Scaling a Coherence Deployment](samples/operator/scaling#scaling-a-coherence-deployment) in the Samples.

 Use the following command to scale up the number of Coherence cluster nodes:
 ```bash